pranithkallakuri/Cryptography-Term-Project/README.md

 # Cryptography-Term-Project
-1.Implementation of a Basic Blockchain in Java.
+1. Implementation of a Basic Blockchain in Java.
 <br />
 2. You can take a look at the source code in the SOURCE folder

+## Contributors
+1. Tenneti Sudheer Kumar
+2. Anany Prakhar
+3. Riddish Deotale
+4. Shivang Shah
+5. Pranith S Kallakuri

+#### Note: This software was not developed using github or git, hence their commits are not recorded.
+This repo serves only as a host for the code of our project.

 ## How to run the program